 - Regularly feeding red squirrels to ensure they can find food all year round - this is especially important in summer.

 - Providing a range of foods to offer a balanced diet.
 Squirrels love peanuts which are what many people put in feeders, but a diet that only contains peanuts would be deficient in calcium.
 This is why you will see an antler below the squirrel feeder in Jock's wood - it is there to provide calcium which is particularly important for young and female squirrels during the summer.
 We also provide apple for the same reason.
+[Update 2021 - the antler disappeared.
+We are on the look out for an alternative]

 - Regularly disinfecting the feeders to prevent the transmission of squirrel pox.